Quick Answer

 RedDogSME Recommendation

 Use Azure Architecture Assessment when the cost problem touches architecture, identity, monitoring, hosting, AI usage, or ownership.
-Use Managed AI and Cloud Governance when cost ownership needs a recurring owner and architecture review.
+When cost ownership needs to recur, Managed AI and Cloud Governance gives it a standing owner and architecture review.

-The engagement should leave the team with cost findings, owners, guardrails, and a 90 day roadmap.
+The assessment leaves your team with cost findings, owners, guardrails, and a 90-Day Action Plan.

 What To Bring